neverset123/YWHome/_posts/2020-05-22-Python Spark.md

     # in dataframe
     rdd1.join(rdd2, coloumn_name_list,how='left')

+* like
+similar to the like filter in SQL. ‘%’ can be used as a wildcard to filter the result

+    df.select("Pregnancies","Glucose",df.BMI.like('33%')).show(10)

 ## action
 it get elements in rdd, return to drive and triger the spark job and transformation